-The fact that you can control the attack and decay of a sound using plugins is great, an example of such plugin is the Transient Shaper by Softube, it is a dual-band processor that work on different bands individually, for example, you can adjust the sustain and punchiness of the treble or bass portion of a sound without affecting other portions.
+The fact that you can control the attack and decay of a sound using plugins is great, an example of such a plugin is the Transient Shaper by Softube, it is a dual-band processor that works on different bands individually, for example, you can adjust the sustain and punchiness of the treble or bass portion of a sound without affecting other portions.

 The dual-band operation makes Transient Shaper useful for much more than drum and percussion sounds.
 Give a vocal track clarity and presence by adding some high-frequency transients—add Punch with its frequency slider set to Hi.
-Or create a darker and more rounded sound that oozes with vintage vibe by instead turning down the Punch knob.
-Use it on piano, bass, guitar, electronic drums—Transient Shaper works on a wide range of sound types.
+Or create a darker and more rounded sound that oozes with a vintage vibe by instead turning down the Punch knob.
+Use it on piano, bass, guitar, and electronic drums—Transient Shaper works on a wide range of sound types.

 - Dual-band transient processing tool

 - Add or reduce punch and/or sustain from any sound